 Bacteria, viruses, protozoa, and other microbes can also cause diseases in houseplants.

 Nutrient deficiency, nutrient toxicity, and water toxicity should also be considered when accessing plant diseases.
 To advocate these look for symptoms like stunted growth, death of plant tissue, or yellowing of the leaves caused by a reduced production of chlorophyll.

-After you have identified the disease, take appropriate steps to save the plant from dying.
+After you identify the disease, take appropriate steps to save the plant from dying.

 Identifying the reason behind the unhealthy appearance of plants is a straightforward task that does not require specialized knowledge.
 Simply take a close look at the plants, whether they are located indoors or outdoors in your home.
 By carefully observing the leaves, you can typically determine the cause of most plant diseases.
 It is also recommended to inspect the soil for any signs of pest infestation.
 You can also take the help of a free plant disease identification app to find out the cause.
 Read how I Kill pests with organic pesticides prepared at home.